Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

-### The correlation between No2 and the independent variables can be seen in the above matrix.From the plots it can be seen that the linear relationship exist between the dependent and independent variables
+### The correlation between No2 and the independent variables can be seen in the above matrix.
+From the plots, it can be seen that the linear relationship exist between the dependent and independent variables

 **Parks and NO2:** The correlation between park mobility and NO2 is weaker (0.294), suggesting less direct impact of park visitation on NO2 levels compared to other activities.**